Brand Names: Tygacil

 - What are the possible side effects of tigecycline (Tygacil)?

 - What is the most important information I should know about tigecycline (Tygacil)?

 - What should I discuss with my healthcare provider before using tigecycline (Tygacil)?

-- How should I use tigecycline (Tygacil)?
+- How is tigecycline given (Tygacil)?